Albertsons Cos. logo, Takeoff Technologies, senior

-Albertsons Cos. has reached a $774 million settlement framework to resolve substantially all opioid-related claims brought against the company by state, local and tribal government entities nationally, if all conditions are satisfied.
+Albertsons Cos. has reached a $774 million settlement framework to resolve substantially all opioid-related claims brought against the company by state, local and tribal government entities nationwide, if all conditions are satisfied.

-The settlement is not an admission of wrongdoing or liability, the company said.
+The settlement is not an admission of wrongdoing or liability, according to the company.
 The framework marks one of the final major resolutions in years of litigation against pharmacy operators over their alleged role in the nation’s opioid crisis.

-“This settlement framework marks a significant step toward resolving opioid-related litigation, and Albertsons Cos. believes the settlement framework is in the best interest of all parties,” the company said in its announcement.
+“This settlement framework marks a significant step toward resolving opioid-related litigation, and Albertsons Cos. believes the settlement framework is in the best interest of all parties,” the company stated in its announcement.

 Defending pharmacy practices